San Diego California, USA Travel Guide

 Always speak to your server or a manager about your specific dietary needs.

 Available in Little Italy, the Gaslamp Quarter, Old Town, and La Jolla.
-These tours focus on tastings and historical/cultural context.
+These excursions concentrate on tastings and historical/cultural context.

 Some local culinary schools or specialized venues have lessons.
-Focus areas include Mexican or The cuisine of italy.
+Focus areas include Mexican or The cuisine of the italian republic.

 San Diego County includes an active agricultural scene.
 Some farms offer tours or direct sales, especially in North County.

-These emphasize local produce and seasonal ingredients.
+These emphasize local produce plus seasonal variations ingredients.
 Stone Brewing World Bistro & Gardens combines craft beer with fresh dishes.

 A focus on fresh, local ingredients.